WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 - Instead of dwelling on how I feel, I reflect on how I am coping with the situation
 - I do not continue to cope in a certain way, if it is not making me feel good
 - When I do not feel good, others also do not feel good
-- When I am stuck or coping poorly, I feel responsible for un-sticking myself
+- When I am stuck or coping poorly, I feel responsible for unsticking myself
-- To un-stick myself, I actively reach out for help, and seek advice from people I trust
+- To unstick myself, I actively reach out for help, and seek advice from people I trust
 - Under no circumstance, I fall into the trap of [rationalising my feelings](https://en.wikipedia.org/wiki/Emotional_reasoning)
 - Under no circumstance, I start blaming others for how I am feeling
 - Under no circumstance, that I will shame or blame anyone for sharing their emotional state when this is done in a healthy way and while taking responsibility